-Figure 1: World Money and Credit (relative to GDP)
+Figure 1: WORLD MONEY AND CREDIT (RELATIVE TO GDP)

 Source: Schularik and Taylor (2012).
-Data covering 14 developed countries decades.
+Data covering 14 developed countries

+The arguments in favor of the reform are also often backward looking, citing facts or reasonings in the nineteen century or early twentieth century.
+But the role of money used for transactions has clearly changed in the last decades.
 It is likely to keep changing in the near future and the liquidity services of demand deposits will most likely drop.
 Cochrane (2014, p.
 199) puts it clearly: "With today's technology, you could buy a cup of coffee by swiping a card or tapping a cell phone, selling two dollars and fifty cents of an S&P 500 fund, and crediting the coffee seller's two dollars and fifty cents mortgage-backed security fund.
 If money (reserves) are involved at all-if the transaction is not simply netted among intermediaries-reserves are held for milliseconds.
 In the 1930s, this was not possible."
 With a decline in the demand for transaction money, the potential revenue for the central bank, one of the main argument for reform, would also shrink.
 The development of new forms of e-money will also require a different analysis.
-However, at this stage we ignore what form of e-money will be widely used and to what extent central banks can control it.
+However, at this stage we ignore what form of e-money will be widely used.
+An important question is whether central banks will issue e-currency in the future.
+Here we need to distinguish between two different cases.
+First, central banks could offer e-currency directly to non-banks in addition to the existing system.
+This is the option currently considered by some central banks.
+It remains to be seen if there would be a demand for such a product.7 The second case is where e-currency would replace all sight deposits, i.e., it would be compulsory to use central bank e-money instead of sight deposits at commercial banks.
+The latter system would be similar to a sovereign money system.